-In 2013/14 all partner authorities agreed to incorporate a new company to conduct the commercial trading affairs of the CCTV Partnership and Hertfordshire CCTV Partnership Ltd started trading on the 1 April 2015.
-For the year ended 31 March 2017 the company produced a profit after tax of £34,609.
-SBC's share of the profit is £12,849 with the remainder belonging to the partner councils (North Hertfordshire District Council, East Herts District Council and Hertsmere Borough Council).
+On the 1 April 2015 a new company, Hertfordshire CCTV Partnership Ltd, was incorporated to conduct the commercial trading affairs of the CCTV Partnership.
+For the year ended 31 March 2018 the company produced a profit after tax of £12,000.
+SBC's share of the profit is £4,400.
 Due to the de minimis size of the new company, group accounts have not been completed.

-In August 2017 officers in the Council's Building Control service were TUPE'd to a new company: Hertfordshire Building Control Ltd. The council partnered with six local authorities across Hertfordshire to create a new fully integrated building control service; the council holds 14% of the share capital (£7) and is represented on the board.
-The company aims to provide a more flexible and efficient response to building control issues across the county.
-Control is shared equally among the seven partners and the company will operate out of the Hertsmere Civic Offices.
+The council partnered with six local authorities across Hertfordshire to create a new fully integrated building control service and in August 2017, Hertfordshire Building Control Ltd, started trading.
+The council holds 14% of the share capital and is represented on the board.
 In August 2016 the council made a loan to the company of £107k which is held in Long Term Debtors on the balance sheet.
+Final result for the company had yet to be published but the profit/loss is not expected to be material.